fdeegbe/FantasyFootballAnalysis/README.md

 We will then create 4 different data frames represented for each season.
 If we need to measure a specific player, we will aggregate the 4 different dataframes together, and we would exclude players who have retired within the time frame (2020-2023), meaning 1st, 2nd, and 3rd year players would be included.

-### Does the Runningback dead zone exist?

-The running back dead zone is defined as the space around rounds three to six, where there is a significant drop off in value for the runningbacks available.
-This is believed to occur because many NFL teams use a running back by committee approach, where 2 or 3 runningbacks will be used in a game.
-As a result, the points each of them score is expected to be lower.

-Many draft strategies have appeared from this belief, such as zero-RB [https://www.fantasylife.com/articles/best-ball/what-is-zero-rb-drafting-tips-from-a-pro] (link), where the player does not believe this dead zone exists and only starts to draft RBs after round 4 or 5, and hero-RB [https://www.espn.com/fantasy/football/story/_/id/38191251/fantasy-football-mock-draft-strategy-hero-rb-anchor-rb](link), where the player drafts multiple runningbacks within the first 3 rounds.

-We aim to test this, with our null hypothesis bring that the running back deadzone does exist and our alternative hypothesis being that the runningback deadzone does exist.

-To measure if there is a deadzone, we will look at the difference between the average amounts of points a running back scores for each round between 2020 and 2023.
-If the difference is not linear we can conclude that a drop off does exist.

-### Is drafting a quarterback or tight end within the first 3 rounds worth the investment?

-Another pattern many managers employ is holding off on drafting a quarterback in the early rounds, believing that there would be significant amounts of high performing quarterbacks in later rounds [https://campus2canton.com/breaking-down-the-late-round-qb-cff-draft-strategy/](link).
-On the other hand, managers race to draft a top 3 tight end, believing they have a significant drop off as well [https://www.draftsharks.com/article/fantasy-football-draft-preview-tight-ends](link).

-We create two hypothesis tests to answer this question.

-Test 1
-* H<sub>0</sub>: The top 3 quarterbacks drafted do not substantially outproduce quarterbacks drafted outside of the top 3
-* H<sub>1</sub>: The top 3 quarterbacks drafted do substantially outproduce quarterbacks drafted outside of the top 3

-Test 2
-* H<sub>0</sub>: The top 3 tight ends drafted do not substantially outproduce tight ends drafted outside of the top 3
-* H<sub>1</sub>: The top 3 tight ends drafted do substantially outproduce tight ends drafted outside of the top 3